 Field-hunting tip

-Look in secondary mineral in mine dumps and oxidized zones country — that is the host setting where nickelpicromerite typically forms.
+Look in secondary mineral in mine dumps and oxidized zones country, the host setting where nickelpicromerite typically forms.
 If you start seeing retgersite, morenosite, epsomite in float, you are in the right ground.
 Field specimens usually show a crusts, granular, prismatic crystals habit, so train your eye for that shape before scanning the outcrop.